-the same Cost Analysis to form the basis of this proposal and the filings the Exchange recently submitted proposing fees for certain connectivity and ports offered by the Exchange.
-For instance, in calculating the Human Resources expenses to be allocated to market data based upon the above described methodology, the Exchange has a team of employees dedicated to network infrastructure and with respect to such employees the Exchange allocated network infrastructure personnel with a commensurate percentage of the cost of such personnel (5.9%) given their focus on functions necessary to provide market data.
-The salaries of those same personnel were allocated only 2.1% to ToM and cToM and the remaining 97.9% was allocated to other market data products offered by the Exchange (MOR, AIS, etc.), connectivity services, port services, transaction services, and membership services.
-The Exchange did not allocate any other Human Resources expense for providing market data to any other employee group, outside of a smaller allocation of 1.6% for ToM and cToM of the cost associated with certain specified personnel who work closely with and support network infrastructure personnel.
+In conducting its Cost Analysis, the Exchange did not allocate any of its expenses in full to any core service (including market data) and did not double-count any expenses.
+Instead, as described above, the Exchange allocated applicable cost drivers across its core services and used the same Cost Analysis to form the basis of this proposal and the filings the Exchange recently submitted proposing fees for certain connectivity and ports offered by the Exchange.
+For instance, in calculating the Human Resources expenses to be allocated to market data based upon the above described methodology, the Exchange has a team of employees dedicated to network infrastructure and with respect to such employees the Exchange allocated network infrastructure personnel with a commensurate percentage of the cost of such personnel (6.1%) given their focus on functions necessary to provide market data.
+The salaries of those same personnel were allocated only 2.6% to ToM and cToM and the remaining 97.4% was allocated to other market data products offered by the Exchange (MOR, AIS, etc.), connectivity services, port services, transaction services, and membership services.
+The Exchange did not allocate any other Human Resources expense for providing market data to any other employee group, outside of a smaller allocation of 1.7% for ToM and cToM of the cost associated with certain specified personnel who work closely with and support network infrastructure personnel.

-In total, the Exchange allocated 2.3% of its personnel costs (Human Resources) to providing ToM and cToM.
-In turn, the Exchange allocated the remaining 97.7% of its Human Resources expense to membership services, transaction services, connectivity services, port services and other market data products.
+In total, the Exchange allocated 2.6% of its personnel costs (Human Resources) to providing ToM and cToM.
+In turn, the Exchange allocated the remaining 97.4% of its Human Resources expense to membership services, transaction services, connectivity services, port services and other market data products.
 Thus, again, the Exchange's allocations of cost across core services were based on real costs of operating the Exchange and were not double-counted across the core services or their associated revenue streams.

 As another example, the Exchange allocated depreciation expense to all core services, including market data, but in different amounts.
 The Exchange believes it is reasonable to allocate the identified portion of such expense because such expense includes the actual cost of the computer equipment, such as dedicated servers, computers, laptops, monitors, information security appliances and storage, and network switching infrastructure equipment, including switches and taps that were purchased to operate and support the network.
 Without this equipment, the Exchange would not be able to operate the network and provide ToM and cToM data feeds to its Members and their customers.
-However, the Exchange did not allocate all of the depreciation and amortization expense toward the cost of providing ToM and cToM, but instead allocated approximately 0.5% of the Exchange's overall depreciation and amortization expense to ToM and cToM combined.
-The Exchange allocated the remaining depreciation and amortization expense (99.5%) toward the cost of providing transaction services, membership services, connectivity services, port services, and other market data products.
+However, the Exchange did not allocate all of the depreciation and amortization expense toward the cost of providing ToM and cToM, but instead allocated approximately 0.8% of the Exchange's overall depreciation and amortization expense to ToM and cToM combined.
+The Exchange allocated the remaining depreciation and amortization expense (99.2%) toward the cost of providing transaction services, membership services, connectivity services, port services, and other market data products.

 The Exchange notes that its revenue estimates are based on projections across all potential revenue streams and will only be realized to the extent such revenue streams actually produce the revenue estimated.
 The Exchange does not yet know whether such expectations will be realized.
 For instance, in order to generate the revenue expected from ToM and cToM, the Exchange will have to be successful in retaining existing clients that wish to maintain subscriptions to those market data feeds or in obtaining new clients that will purchase such services.
-Similarly, the Exchange will have to be successful in retaining a positive net capture on transaction fees in order to realize the anticipated revenue from transaction pricing.
+Similarly, the Exchange will have to be successful in retaining a positive net capture on transaction fees in order to realize the anticipated revenue from transaction pricing